OSDVF/deshader/guide/README.md

 - [Zig API](API.md#zig-api)

 Generally more than one interface can be used at the same time and they can control the same features.

+Low-level features are controlled by setting [environment variables](Settings.md).